The People vs Agent Orange (2020)

 Incriminating documents disappear.
 Activists and their children are threatened and die.
 A helicopter technician secretly films the contamination of reservoirs, while a massive industrial cover-up continues.

-The panel discussion after the screening will be moderated by Andrew Jack, Global Education Editor at the Financial Times, and Global Health Film Advisory Board member.
-Andrew will be joined by Alan Adelson and Kate Taverna, directors The People vs Agent Orange, Carol Van Strum, protagonist The People vs Agent Orange, and Professor Michael Skinner, biologist, Washington State University,
+The panel discussion after the screening was moderated by Andrew Jack, Global Education Editor at the Financial Times, and Global Health Film Advisory Board member.
+Andrew was joined by Alan Adelson and Kate Taverna, directors The People vs Agent Orange, Carol Van Strum, protagonist The People vs Agent Orange, and Professor Michael Skinner, biologist, Washington State University.
+Here's the replay: